 PVC Dipped Wire Mesh

 90% of mesh sold for solar animal guard is PVC-coated.
 Some manufacturers of PVC coated mesh include Heyco, Omni, Spiffy Solar, mysquirrelguard.com and various Chinese brands sold on Amazon.
+Slick Tools also sells a high-quality PVC coated mesh.
 PVC is a soft and elastic material.
 Think of the rubbery coating on the handle of a tool.
 It can be dented easily with your fingernail.

 An individual PVC-coated wire is typically .065″ in diameter.
-That’s for a 19-gauge galvanized wire, which is the standard for solar animal guard.
+That’s for a 19-gauge galvanized wire, which we recommend for its balance of stiffness and formability.

 Mesh coated with PVC tends to feel soft and malleable.
-That makes it easy to form into a desired shape, but it is also easy to deform unintentionally, yielding a slightly messier and less stable finished product.
+That makes it easy to form into a desired shape, but it can also be deformed unintentionally, yielding a slightly messier and less stable finished product.
+The PVC coating stretches more easily than polyester, and is less likely to crack when you bend it.

 Polyester Powder Coated Wire Mesh